hendhamdi/pfa.github.io/README.md

-# Contribution à une Plateforme de Communication entre Experts et Assurés
+# Contribution to a Communication Platform between Experts and Insured Parties

 ## Description
-Dans le cadre de mon stage de perfectionnement,

-j'ai contribué à la conception et au développement de certaines interfaces utilisateur d’une plateforme en ligne.

-Cette plateforme facilite la communication entre les experts et les assurés, tout en intégrant un tableau de bord pour l’administration.
+During my advanced training internship, I contributed to the design and development of specific user interfaces for an online platform.

+This platform facilitates communication between experts and insured parties while integrating an administrator dashboard.

-## Responsabilités
+## Responsibilities
-- Conception et développement d’interfaces utilisateur conviviales.
-- Participation à l’intégration du tableau de bord administrateur.
-- Collaboration avec l’équipe de développement pour améliorer l'expérience utilisateur.
+- Designing and developing user-friendly interfaces.
+- Participating in the integration of the administrator dashboard.
+- Collaborating with the development team to enhance the user experience.

-## Technologies Utilisées
+## Technologies Used
-- **Frontend** : HTML, CSS, JavaScript.
+- **Frontend**: HTML, CSS, JavaScript.
-- **Backend** : Firebase pour la gestion des données et des utilisateurs.
+- **Backend**: Firebase for user and data management.